General Terms and Conditions for Bachelor’s study programme

 The number of instalments to be paid and/or the amount of the final instalment is reduced, the instalment amount on page 1 remains unchanged.
 In the case of an application for recognition of prior knowledge and qualifications after the trial month, no reduction in tuition fees will be made.
 The applicant will be informed of the number of ECTS credits recognised and the reduction in tuition fees by means of a notification of recognition (Anerkennungsbescheid).

-3.5 Recognition of prior learning for professional online study programmes
+3.5.
+Recognition of prior learning for professional online study programmes

-For vocational online study programmes that require mandatory specific vocational training in the subject of the online study programme (e.g. Physiotherapie B.A., Ergotherapie B.Sc. and others), prior knowledge and qualifications are recognised within the framework of the study and examination regulations without application.
+For vocational online study programmes that require mandatory specific vocational training in the subject of the online study programme (e.g. Physiotherapie B.A., Ergotherapie B.Sc. and others), prior knowledge and qualifications are recognised within the framework of the study and examination regulations.
 The student may neither object to this blanket recognition nor take the courses recognised under this blanket recognition at IU International University of Applied Sciences.

 This recognition leads to a change in the duration of studies, the duration of the contract and a reduction in tuition fees, which is already taken into account on page 1.
 In addition, 3.4. of the contractual provisions shall apply.